solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

         )
     GO

-    -- Replace <PrimaryStorage> with the workspace default storage account name.
+    -- Replace <PrimaryStorage> with the workspace default storage account name and SUFFIX with your student ID.
-    COPY INTO wwi_staging.DailySalesCounts
+    COPY INTO wwi_staging.DailySalesCounts_SUFFIX
     FROM 'https://<PrimaryStorage>.dfs.core.windows.net/wwi-02/campaign-analytics/dailycounts.txt'
     WITH (
         FILE_TYPE = 'CSV',